Sonia Sotomayor: Education

 For grammar school, Sotomayor attended Blessed Sacrament School in Soundview, where she was valedictorian and had a near-perfect attendance record.
 Although underage, Sotomayor worked at a local retail store and a hospital.
 She has said that she was first inspired by the strong-willed children's book detective character Nancy Drew, but, after her diabetes diagnosis led her doctors to suggest a different career path, she was inspired by the TV series Perry Mason to pursue a legal career and become a judge.
 She reflected in 1998: "I was going to college and I was going to become an attorney, and I knew that when I was ten.
 Ten.
 That's no jest."

 Sotomayor passed the entrance tests for and then attended Cardinal Spellman High School in the Bronx.
-At Cardinal Spellman, she was on the forensics team and was elected to the student government.
+At Cardinal Spellman, she was on the forensics team (an American public-speaking competition) and was elected to the student government.
 She graduated as valedictorian in 1972.
 Meanwhile, the Bronxdale Houses had fallen victim to increasing heroin use, crime, and the emergence of the Black Spades gang.
 In 1970, the family found refuge by moving to Co-op City in the Northeast Bronx.